-In general, non-experts who do not follow a message mostly abstain, as can be seen in Figure 6.
+In general, non-experts who do not follow a message mostly abstain, as can be seen in Fig. 6.
 Thus, the flipside of a significant decrease in followers is a significant increase in abstentions for the unbalanced networks.44

 To get more detailed evidence on when non-experts follow their vote recommendations, we move on to idiosyncratic heterogeneity between participants.
-Figure 7 shows how many of the non-experts never and how many always follow their message in a given position.
-As many as 57% of the non-experts always follow their message when they are in the strongly
+Fig. 7 shows how many of the non-experts never and how many always follow their message in a given position.
+As many as 57% of the non-experts always follow their message when they are in the strongly balanced network, respectively the weakly balanced network.
+For the star network this number reduces to 30%.
+This observation strongly suggests that a considerable share of non-experts react to the balancedness of the network, as predicted by our theory.45 Differences in individual behavior of non-experts across networks are tested using Wilcoxon signed-ranks tests, which are reported in Table 10.
+In the star network the non-experts' following behavior is different from their be-

-44When exploring learning effects by focusing on the second half of rounds, we first of all find that Result 3 is robust.
+44 When exploring learning effects by focusing on the second half of rounds, we first of all find that Result 3 is robust.
 Moreover, we find that following message A or B is less frequent in the second half of rounds than in the first half.
 In the star network, abstention of non-experts increases (from 37% to 56%), while uninformed voting decreases (from 49% to 26%).
 This change of behavior is consistent with individual improvements in taking the swing voter's curse into account in the second half.